 - Skill set

 - Likely threats for your area

-P.S.
-Rather than making costly mistakes when building your BOB, get help by clicking here.
+Finally, rather than making costly mistakes when building your BOB you can get help by clicking here.